Why you need a financial MOT

 4. To invest more tax efficiently

 There are a whole host of other tax reliefs and allowances that could help you invest more tax efficiently.
-For example, you can invest up to a maximum of £20,000 a year in ISAs to benefit from tax-efficient income and growth.
-Meanwhile, Junior ISAs let you invest up to a maximum of £9,000 a year per child; this could grow into a significant pot of money over time, perhaps helping your child pay for university or a deposit on their first home.
+For example, you can invest up to £20,000 a year in ISAs to benefit from tax-efficient income and growth.
+Meanwhile, Junior ISAs let you invest up to £9,000 a year per child; this could grow into a significant pot of money over time, perhaps helping your child pay for university or a deposit on their first home.
 Other allowances include the capital gains tax exemption, dividend allowance and personal savings allowance.

 A financial adviser can help you use your tax allowances effectively so that more of your money goes towards your future.